idaholab/moose/modules/optimization/doc/content/source/optimizationreporters/OptimizationReporter.md

 !equation
 R(\mathbf{u}, \mathbf{p}) = \frac{\alpha}{2}\|\mathbf{p}\|^2,

-where $\alpha$ is the Tikhonov coefficient specified in the input file by [!param](/OptimizationReporter/OptimizationReporter/tikhonov_coeff).
+where $\alpha$ is the Tikhonov coefficient specified in the input file by [!param](/OptimizationReporter/GeneralOptimization/tikhonov_coeff).

 ## Measurement Data id=sec:measure_data

 The measurement locations and values are defined either by a CSV file or are specified at input.

-The CSV file is specified with the [!param](/OptimizationReporter/OptimizationReporter/measurement_file).
-This file must be at least four columns: x-coordinates indicated by [!param](/OptimizationReporter/OptimizationReporter/file_xcoord), y-coordinates indicated by [!param](/OptimizationReporter/OptimizationReporter/file_ycoord), z-coordinates indicated by [!param](/OptimizationReporter/OptimizationReporter/file_zcoord), and values indicated by [!param](/OptimizationReporter/OptimizationReporter/file_value).
-A column for time coordinates can also be included and indicated by [!param](/OptimizationReporter/OptimizationReporter/file_time).
+The CSV file is specified with the [!param](/OptimizationReporter/GeneralOptimization/measurement_file).
+This file must be at least four columns: x-coordinates indicated by [!param](/OptimizationReporter/GeneralOptimization/file_xcoord), y-coordinates indicated by [!param](/OptimizationReporter/GeneralOptimization/file_ycoord), z-coordinates inidicated by [!param](/OptimizationReporter/GeneralOptimization/file_zcoord), and values indicated by [!param](/OptimizationReporter/GeneralOptimization/file_value).
+A column for time coordinates can also be included and indicated by [!param](/OptimizationReporter/GeneralOptimization/file_time).

-Additionally, locations and values can be specified at input using [!param](/OptimizationReporter/OptimizationReporter/measurement_points) for x-y-z coordinates, [!param](/OptimizationReporter/OptimizationReporter/measurement_times) for time coordinates, and [!param](/OptimizationReporter/OptimizationReporter/measurement_values) for the values.
+Additionally, locations and values can be specified at input using [!param](/OptimizationReporter/GeneralOptimization/measurement_points) for x-y-z coordinates, [!param](/OptimizationReporter/GeneralOptimization/measurement_times) for time coordinates, and [!param](/OptimizationReporter/GeneralOptimization/measurement_values) for the values.

 ## Optimization Parameters

 `OptimizationReporter` is also responsible for creating parameter vector(s) for optimization, setting the initial condition for the optimization, and setting parameter bounds.
 Although the [Optimize.md] executioner holds a single vector for parameter values, this vector can be split into groups of parameters.
-This is done by specifying a name for each group with [!param](/OptimizationReporter/OptimizationReporter/parameter_names) and the number of parameters in each group with [!param](/OptimizationReporter/OptimizationReporter/num_values).
-The total number of parameters is ultimately defined by the sum of [!param](/OptimizationReporter/OptimizationReporter/num_values).
-The initial condition for the optimization can then be defined with [!param](/OptimizationReporter/OptimizationReporter/initial_condition), where a vector of data must defined for each group.
+This is done by specifying a name for each group with [!param](/OptimizationReporter/GeneralOptimization/parameter_names) and the number of parameters in each group with [!param](/OptimizationReporter/GeneralOptimization/num_values).
+The total number of parameters is ultimately defined by the sum of [!param](/OptimizationReporter/GeneralOptimization/num_values).
+The initial condition for the optimization can then be defined with [!param](/OptimizationReporter/GeneralOptimization/initial_condition), where a vector of data must defined for each group.
 This vector an be a single value in which case all parameters in that group are set to that value or a value can be set for every parameter in that group.
-The lower and upper bounds for the parameters can then specified by [!param](/OptimizationReporter/OptimizationReporter/lower_bounds) and [!param](/OptimizationReporter/OptimizationReporter/upper_bounds), respectively.
+The lower and upper bounds for the parameters can then specified by [!param](/OptimizationReporter/GeneralOptimization/lower_bounds) and [!param](/OptimizationReporter/GeneralOptimization/upper_bounds), respectively.
 The bounds follow the same input format rules as the `initial_condtion`.
 If no initial conditions are provided, the parameters are initialized with 0.
 Default values for `upper_bounds` and `lower_bounds` are `std::numeric<Real>::max()` and `std::numeric<Real>::lower()`, respectively.
 These bounds are only applied if a bounded optimization algorithm is used.

 ## Declared Data